-Another reason you may end your loan is if you borrow more to renovate, refinance to take advantage of a competitive interest rate or even consolidate your debts.
-Whatever the reason, it’s worth being aware of fees when you’re considering taking out a home loan as they also vary from lender to lender.
+Other reasons people end a loan is to borrow more to renovate, refinance to take advantage of a competitive interest rate or even to consolidate other debts.
+Whatever the reason, it’s always worth being aware of fees when you’re considering taking out a home loan as they will vary from lender to lender.

-Break fees are sometimes charged when you end your fixed rate loan prior to the end of the fixed rate period and may be very high.
+Break fees are sometimes charged when you end your fixed rate loan prior to the end of the fixed rate period and these can be very high.
 So when you’re considering refinancing your fixed rate loan or repaying your fixed rate loan ahead of the scheduled repayments, you’ll need to look out for break fees.
 Usually you are required to pay the break fee at the time you end your loan.

 Early exit fees

 Early exit fees are also called ‘early termination’ or ‘deferred administration’ fees (DAF).
 These are charged if you pay out your loan in full within a certain period of time (for example two or five years).
 Exit fees can still be charged on loans signed up before 1 July 2011 but some credit providers have removed these fees from existing loans.
-Pepper does not charge an early exit fee, however other fees and charges may apply on discharge of your loan.
+Pepper Money does not charge an early exit fee, however other fees and charges may apply on discharge of your loan.

 If you’re refinancing your home loan there could be several fees.
 Some of these may relate to setting up the new loan, but others may also be charged to discharge your current home loan.
 The fees for discharging your home loan may be one of those mentioned above, such as an early exit fee (for loans signed up before 1 July 2011), discharge fees or a fixed rate loan break fee.